Start and Finish Points: Nairobi to Cape Town

-To-day Dar es Salaam is left behind before passing through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
-Travel is on towards Iringa where the night will be spent in a beautiful rustic campsite famous for its Amarula Hot Chocolates and its steamy showers!
+From Mikumi the tour will travel inwards towards Iringa where the night will be spent in a beautiful rustic campsite famous for its Amarula Hot Chocolates and its steamy showers!

 A variety of attractions can be found in this exquisite country such as forests, mountains and many a rural village, but there is one major attraction - Lake Malawi.
 There are many small rustic resorts along this fresh water lake where one can kick back on the sand and enjoy a perfect sunset over the lake.
 Malawi offers the perfect sub-tropical climate and its visitors have plenty of time to soak up the sun and work on their tans.
 Lilongwe is the largest city in Malawi as well as being the capital city.
 Malawi plays host to just over 12 million people with English and Chichewa being the main languages.